geforcefan/keystone/README.md

 # Project Keystone

-Project Keystone is an open source portal for roller coaster ententhusiasts with focus on the simulation software [NoLimits 2 - Roller Coaster Simulation](http://www.nolimitscoaster.com/) created by Olé Lange.
+Project Keystone is an open source portal for roller coaster enthusiasts with focus on the simulation software [NoLimits 2 - Roller Coaster Simulation](http://www.nolimitscoaster.com/) created by Olé Lange.

 # Getting started (development)